 SEO stands for Search Engine Optimization.
 So that to better understand the essence and the principles of SEO, it would be appropriate to draw an analogy between search engines and librarians.
-Just like librarians are always expected to know all the details of each book in a library, search engines must also collect the data of each page of available resources in “a library” and understand clearly how they are interrelated.
+Like librarians are always expected to know all the details of each book in a library, search engines must also collect the data of each page of available resources in “a library” and clearly understand how they are interrelated.
 Within the framework of Search Engine Optimization, such a “library” is the Internet itself.
 Every search engine uses its own SEO algorithms, due to which it can not only collect but also analyze the content of each page and provide the most appropriate results which would best meet the user demands.
 Such algorithms are akin to recipes.
 On-page SEO ensures that all “the ingredients” are included in preparing the content.
 In fact, Search Engine Optimization is associated with the following “ingredients”: words matter, titles matter, links matter, words in links, and reputation.
-You’ll learn about these matters in detail, and familiarize yourself with useful SEO tips on their implementation further in this post.
+You’ll learn about these matters in detail and familiarize yourself with useful SEO tips on their implementation further in this post.

-Here is the 50 SEO tips checklist:
+Here is the 24 SEO tips checklist:

 - The main mirror and a single URL format

 - Validation of the HTTP response headers from the server